deathworlders/online/content/books/deathworlders/_index.md

 base animals driven by killer instinct rather than thinking sophonts, and so they were ignored by Dominion surveyors and science teams.

-The native civilizations of the high-end deathworld known as "Earth", therefore, came as something of a surprise.
+The native civilizations of the high-end deathworld known as "Earth," therefore, came as something of a surprise.

 It came as a surprise to humanity as well.
 Without any other reference point but